Moidam: Etymology

-The word Moidam is shorter form of Tai-Ahom word Phrang-Mai-Dam.
-Phrang-Mai means to bury and Dam means dead ones or Ancestral Spirit.
+The word Moidam is a shorter form of the Tai-Ahom word Phrang-Mai-Dam.
+Phrang-Mai means to bury, and Dam means dead ones or ancestral spirits.

 Maidams

-Inside the Maidams there are underground vaults or chambers for different purposes, one for keeping the body of the departed king with all the necessary things for afterlife, and others for the servants, care-takers, horses, and elephants.
-The present height of Maidams is reduced due to various natural calamities.
-In earlier times at least 10 living persons were buried alive with the departed king to take care of him in afterlife, however this custom was abolished by Rudra Singha.
+The burial vault could contain one or more chambers serving different purposes.
+The principal chamber contained the body of the deceased king in the Rungdang (coffin), together with objects regarded as necessary for his life in the afterworld, while other chambers could accommodate servants and attendants, as well as horses and elephants.
+The present height of Maidams has been reduced due to various natural calamities.
+In earlier times, at least 10 living persons were buried alive with the departed king to take care of him in the afterlife; however, this custom was abolished by Rudra Singha.